junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 If you set it to -31 (off), or remove the DN metadata (equivalent to -31) it would be a bad experience for consumers who may experience a jump in volume with material that has DN set correctly.
 Setting DN incorrectly could also [remove Atmos capabilities](https://forum.doom9.org/showpost.php?p=1953784&postcount=14) .
 This makes sense since Atmos has mastering specifications for loudness.

+### You should always remove dialnorm
+FALSE.
+Removing dialnorm is not recommended.

+1. It is loss of information
+2. Many free software ignores dialnorm anyway, but it may lead to inconsistent loudness between programs on hardware as said above
+3. It leads to removal of Dolby Atmos capability on hardware and software

 ### DRC profile doesn't matter
 FALSE.
 Setting the DRC profile inappropriately may cause artefacts.
 Music profiles tend to gentle compression from a low threshold while film profiles tend to hard compression at high thresholds.
 See other documentation for further details.